 Interest Group Week happens the first full week of March each year.
 It consists of 25 discussions and programs over 5 days, all free and open to everyone.
 Each session lasts one hour.

-This year's IG Week was March 7-11.
-Each session description includes a link to the recording..
+IG Week 2022 was March 7-11.
+Each session description includes a link to the recording.

 View our full list of interest groups to join year-round discussions and activities.